Beats Powerbeats Fit review: My favourite pair to date for running, gym, and walking workouts

 Setting up

 Setting up the Beats Powerbeats Fit was easy.
 They're ready to go in the box with a few hours of charge already loaded up.
 The only thing you need to do is fit the right size eartips for you.
-There are several in the pack to choose from.
-To do this, you'll need to pick a comfortable set, go into the headphones in your Bluetooth menu.
+There are several to choose from in the pack.
+You'll need to pick a comfortable set, go into the headphones in your Bluetooth menu.
 Tap on the 'Ear Fit Test' and follow the instructions.

-While a little more faff than some other headphones, I really appreciated this feature once I got it right.
-It meant that the tips fit perfectly in my ears, making them comfortable to wear for a few hours at a time.
+While a little more faff than some other headphones, I really appreciated this feature as it meant that the tips fit perfectly in my ears.
+I've worn these for hours at a time some days, and haven't had earache once.

-From the same menu, you can choose from three listening modes: Off, Transparency (which actively lets in sound around you so you can hear your surroundings), and Noise Cancellation, which all offer something different.
+From the same menu, you can choose from three listening modes: Off, Transparency (which actively lets in sound around you so you can hear your surroundings), and Noise Cancellation (which aims to cut out all noise around you).
+This makes the Beats Powerbeats Fit suitable for both gym and other indoor sessions as well as running, walking, and outdoor workouts.

 Workouts